 Fall semester

-SLWK 230 Communication in the Helping Process 3
+SLWK 230 Communication and Interpersonal Skills in Social Work 3

 UNIV 200 Advanced Focused Inquiry: Literacies, Research and Communication (satisfies general education UNIV foundations) 3